jonasjaeger-sci/mod905/examples/extending/lennard-jones/README.rst

 Note that you may have to edit the Makefile depending on your version of Python.
-In case you have several Python versions installed, you may have to specify the precise version of ``f2py`` to use as this should correspond the Python version you are currently using.
+In case you have several Python versions installed, you may have to specify the precise version of ``f2py`` to use as this should correspond to the Python version you are currently using.
 This can for instance
 be: ``f2py``, ``f2py3`` or ``f2py3.X`` (where ``X`` denotes the minor version number).

-In each folder there is a script to run a simple MD simulation ``md_nve.py`` and a script for timing the Lennard-Jones implementations (``time_ljforces.py``).
+In each folder, there is a script to run a simple MD simulation ``md_nve.py`` and a script for timing the Lennard-Jones implementations (``time_ljforces.py``).
 There is also a script for testing the implementation (``test_ljforces.py``).